3 Must-Know Tips When Starting A New Dental Practice

 #2.
 FOCUS ON FINANCIAL PROJECTIONS

 What do you hope to earn in the first, second, and third years?
 What growth rate is needed to cover operating expenses or personal expenses?
 Keep these crucial questions in mind.
 Run basic financial projections immediately.
 This prepares you for talking with potential lenders.
+This is the development of a professional business plan.

 Many banks set a loan limit for dental startups.
 Sometimes newer dentists struggle with financing because they lack established business credibility or a proven clinical track record.
 Seeking a financial mentor for startups can be invaluable.
 This helps you weigh all the options needed to get approved for a loan.